0xMilord/renderiq/docs/REBRAND_AUDIT.md

 - [x] No text references to "arqihive" in code
 - [x] No file names containing "arqihive"
-- [x] Package.json uses "renderiq"
+- [x] Package.json uses "Renderiq"
-- [x] All SEO metadata uses "renderiq"
+- [x] All SEO metadata uses "Renderiq"
-- [x] All structured data uses "renderiq"
+- [x] All structured data uses "Renderiq"
-- [x] All component text uses "renderiq"
+- [x] All component text uses "Renderiq"
 - [x] Old brand image file removed
 - [x] Logo files updated to new brand

 ## Notes

 - The old `arqihive.png` file has been deleted as it was not referenced anywhere in the codebase
-- All brand references are now consistently "renderiq"
+- All brand references are now consistently "Renderiq"
 - Logo and favicon files have been updated to the neon green theme

 ## Next Steps